srcsintheta/timetracker/README.md

 $ ~/git/timetracker (master)> cargo run
 ```

-builds and runs the project; the binary is under `target/debug/timetracker`;
+This builds and runs the project; the binary is under
-copy or symlink to it it freely to/from anywhere on your system
+`target/debug/timetracker`; copy or symlink to it it freely to/from anywhere on
+your system.

 ## Details of time handling